 Did you grow up eating barbecue chicken?
-It wasn’t a regular dish in our family, but I remember having it at a friend’s house when I was a kid, almost every weekend.
-They cooked bone-in BBQ chicken on the grill, and it was a messy affair to eat it.
-Imagine, the scene was so messy, that they always prepared a few wet washcloths available at the table.
+It wasn’t a regular dish in our family, but I remember having it at a friend’s house when I was a kid almost every weekend.
+They cooked bone-in BBQ chicken on the grill and eating it was messy.
+Imagine the scene was so messy that they always prepared a few wet washcloths available at the table.

 However, I suppose that I still remember this particular scene because I hated getting messy as a kid just as much as I do now.
-Having to eat saucy chicken with my hands made a lasting impression, I guess.
+Having to eat saucy chicken with my hands made a lasting impression.
 Although, my stovetop barbecue chicken recipe isn’t messy to eat at all, and you can make it in a hurry.
 Not to mention you do not actually need a grill.
 That’s perfect for satisfying your BBQ craving during bad weather!

-Finally, I am really interested in finding out your angle on this issue.
+Finally, I am interested in your angle on this issue.
 What is your favorite way to cook and serve bbq chicken?
 I recommend you serve this with this baked mac and cheese recipe.
 Will the stovetop bbq chicken recipe become handy on a rainy day for you too?
 Tell me all about your barbecue experience and share your advice in the comments section!

 Looking for more great recipes that don’t need a grill?
 Try these three all-time favorites!